 The font software I use is the Glyphs App (only available for Mac users).
 I bought Glyphs Mini through the app store to give it a try first.
 Glyphs offers a discount code if you upgrade to their pro version, so when I knew I loved the software, that’s what I did.
 I created Honeymoon with Glyphs mini, and Tuesday Script, Hawthorne Script + Espresso Roast using the pro version of Glyphs.
-The main difference between Glyphs Mini and Glyphs is that you don’t get accented characters (called diacritics) in Glyphs Mini – just your basic uppercase, lowercase and punctuation.
-You can do a lot with Glyphs Mini, though, and I would recommend that if you’re starting out so you can see if it’s right for you.
+The main difference between Glyphs Mini and Glyphs is that you don’t get access to custom font features (like adding in alternate characters, ligatures, etc.) in Glyphs Mini.
+You can do a lot with Glyphs Mini, and I would recommend that if you’re starting out so you can see if it’s right for you.

 The process for converting your Illustrator artwork into Glyphs is a bit lengthy with a lot of steps involved – definitely more appropriate for a class than a blog post.
 The process of creating a serif or sans serif font is also different than creating a connecting, script font.

 I’ve been playing around with the idea of creating a font making class for quite a while.
 Is this something you’d be interested in?
 Would you pay for it? (this would not be a Skillshare class) Keep in mind you would need a basic understanding of Illustrator, be willing to purchase Glyphs Mini (~$45 USD at the time of this post) and be a mac user.
 Those pre-requisites are my biggest concerns that have held me back from making a class at the moment.
 Creating this class would be a large time investment on my part and I want to be offering classes that the majority of my readers would benefit from.
 So I would love to hear if you would be interested (or even not interested)!
 I would likely develop it next year if I receive enough feedback that this is a class worth making.
 Please let me know!

 The Espresso Roast Font Trio